mdshadab0/simple-nodejs-app/README.md

 3. In your Jenkins job:
    - Choose **Git** as the SCM
    - Set the repo URL (HTTPS)
-   - Select the credential you created
+   - Select the credential you created.

 ---